Don’t Trust Your Gut: Rely on Sales Intelligence When Closing Deals

 “Use document tracking tools to determine which prospects are most deserving of your sales reps’ time.”

-Within the first few interactions, your reps may have a “read” or gut feeling about whether the prospect will move to the next stage in the funnel.
+Within the first few interactions, your reps may have a “read” or gut feeling about whether the prospect will move to the next stage in the sales funnel.
 However, some of the best sales team leaders will tell you time and time again that their intuition analyzed a prospect incorrectly.

 Document tracking reveals your prospect’s true interests and objections